jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ## UI = Headless + Tags + Styling

-In order to create a functioning UI from the headless components and their building blocks, the given Factory functions can be nested and combined with other `tags` in such a way that the desired overall structure is created.
+In order to create a functioning UI from the headless components and their building blocks, the given Factory functions can be nested and combined with other `Tag`s in such a way that the desired overall structure is created.
 In addition, the appearance must be defined by adding styling.

 The headless components and modules offer the following starting points in order to specify the function and